Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 development.
 So far you have written and tested a piggy bank smart contract in the Rust_ programming language.
-This part will focus on how you can setup your own testnet node on a server, and create a testnet account.
+This part will focus on how you can set up your own testnet node on a server, and create a testnet account.

 .. warning::